fleetdm/fleet/docs/Using Fleet/Scripts.md

 ```
 ### Configure script execution timeout

 By default script execution timeout is set to 30 seconds.
-You can configure different timeout by updating [agent options](https://fleetdm.com/docs/configuration/agent-configuration) using Fleet CLI or Fleet UI.
+You can configure different timeout by updating [agent options](https://fleetdm.com/docs/configuration/agent-configuration) using `fleetctl` CLI or Fleet UI.
 The maximum allowed timeout is `600` seconds.

-Fleet CLI:
+fleetctl CLI:

 ```yaml
 apiVersion: v1